minhal15/minhal15/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=richardmarquez2001&label=Profile%20views&color=0e75b6&style=flat" alt="richardmarquez2001" /> </p>

 Hi, I'm Minhal 🦾!
-I'm have many interest in programming, mainly Front End development with React.js and doing data stuff with Python.
-I'm down to learn more on UI/UX design and have some experience with Figma.
+I have many interest in programming, mainly Front End development with React.js and doing data stuff with Python.
+I'm currently learning more on UI/UX design and have some experience with Figma.
+Check out my projects to get an idea of technologies I have worked with.

 <h3>You can reach out to me here:</h3>